gridaco/grida/README.md

 This project, A.K.A `Bridged Studiio` is under development with foundation technologies.
 We are looking forward that Bridged will change the industry design/development standard by this piece of OSS Project.
 For updates, please subscribe our news letter on [bridged.xyz](https://bridged.xyz)

+- [Assistant](https://github.com/bridgedxyz/assistant) - A plugin fro figma that allows to import designs to bridged.
+- [Console](https://github.com/bridgedxyz/console.bridged.xyz) - A Bridged console for content management used for both design & development

 ## Engine & Foundation

 - studio is built uppon skia graphics library